 Real Opportunities Exist For African and Caribbean Entrepreneurs, Chefs And Caterers

-So if you can cook the following, start planning now:
+So if you can cook food of African origin like the following, start planning now:

 - West African, Nigerian, Senegalese, Ghanaian, Gambian, Liberian, Sierra Leonean, Ivorian (Côte d'Ivoire) and Cameroonian